GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/DruckerPrager/Example.rst

 .. math::
    \frac{1}{E^\prime_{ep}} = \frac{1}{2\mu} - \frac{b-3}{2h}

-These solutions are applied only when plastic yield condition is satisfied.
-The cohesion parameter defining the plastic yield surface is updated with stress change as
+These solutions are applied only when the plastic yield condition is satisfied.
+The cohesion parameter defining the plastic yield surface is updated with stress changes as

 .. math::
    \Delta a = \frac{b-3}{3}\Delta\sigma_{V}

-These solutions were established for a positive shear stress :math:`q = -(\sigma_{V} - \sigma_{H})` (negative sign convention for compression stress).
-For the case when the plastic yield occurs at a negative shear stress, we have
+These solutions were established for a positive shear stress :math:`q = -(\sigma_{V} - \sigma_{H})` (negative sign convention for compressional stress).
+For the case when the plastic yield occurs at a negative shear stress, we have:

 .. math::
    \frac{1}{E_{ep}} = \frac{1}{E} + \frac{(b^\prime+3)(b+3)}{9h}